paul-norman/go-template-manager/COMPONENTS.md

 </Tabset>
 ```

 It is likely that the `Tab` items will need to be wrapped as will the `TabContent` items and they could not simply be rendered as is *(or at least not without heavy JavaScript support)*.
-To solve this, the nested components may be prefixed with an `x-` string to signify that we wish to collect them into a variable for later output:
+To solve this, the nested components may be prefixed with an `x-` string to signify that we wish to collect them for later output:

 ```html
 <Tabset>